 Micon has reviewed the proposed exploration program and finds it to be reasonable and justified.
-Should it fit with PC Gold's strategic goals it is Micon's recommendation that the company conduct the proposed exploration program.
+Should it fit with First Mining's strategic goals, it is Micon's recommendation that the company conduct the proposed exploration program.

-The data used in the preparation of this report are current as of January 19, 2011.
-The mineral resource estimate presented is current as of April 18, 2011.
+The data used in the preparation of this report are current as of February 28, 2017.
+The mineral resource estimate presented is current as of August 31, 2016.
+The 2016/2017 drill results did not affect the 2016 mineral resource estimate.